d3b4g/leonids/_posts/Carrier.md

 + There is a VIP FTP server in the 10.120.15.0/24 network.
 + AS300 was advertising the 10.120.15.0/24 prefix
 + We have full control of BGP router.
++ IP Address of FTP Server 10.120.15.10
++  We need to intercept traffic comming from 10.120.15.0/25 to perform our attack.

 ##### Prefix Hijacking Attacks